Preparing for Drug Testing in HAZWOPER Jobs: Brief Guide

 2. Cocaine: Known for its short-term stimulant effects but poses significant risks in terms of judgment and decision-making.

-3. Opiates: This includes drugs like heroin, morphine, and codeine.
+3. Opiates: This includes illegal substances like heroin, morphine, and codeine.
 Opiates can impair cognitive and physical functions.

 4. Amphetamines/Methamphetamines: These stimulants can affect attention span, motor coordination, and risk-taking behaviors.